 As part of our investment in the Vermont and New Hampshire communities where we do business, Union Bank offers Build Loans for new home construction, additions, renovations or small commercial buildings.

-Getting land and construction loans doesn’t have to be a huge headache.
-We have streamlined the process to make funds available when you need them — without the hassle of costly inspection reports.
+Getting construction and land loans doesn’t have to be a huge headache.
+Union Bank’s streamlined process makes funds available when you need them — without the hassle of costly inspection reports.